Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 And one group stood out, specifically people from individual sports who demonstrate exceptional mental fitness.

-So for example, long distance running, crew, water polo, swimming, things where you have to push yourself so incredibly hard that you realize, I've always said the best thing I got from crew, I was arguably, crew is a varsity sport at UCLA, UCLA is a Division I school.
+So for example, long distance running, crew, water polo, swimming, things where you have to push yourself so incredibly hard that you realize, I've always said the best thing I got from crew, I was arguably, crew is a varsity sport at UCLA.

+technically, I was a Division I athlete.
 I was easily the worst Division I athlete in the nation at that moment.

 I barely made the crew team and I was awful at it.

+Crew was not what I call a romance sport.
 I was terrible at it, but I took away something really valuable.

-And that is when you're rowing crew at some point,
+And that is when you're rowing crew, at some point,

 the air coming down your esophagus feels like it's on fire.
+You can't even feel your legs.

 They're so exhausted.

-And you have to perform mental tricks to stay conscious because you're starting to get black, flashes in front of your eyes because you're starting to pass out from exhaustion.
+And you have to perform mental tricks to stay conscious because you're starting to get black.
+Flashes in front of your eyes because you're starting to pass out from exhaustion.

-That's at 800 meters and you go 2,000.
+That's at 800 meters meters and you go 2,000.

-And what crew teaches you that very few people ever experience is that just at the moment where you think you can't take any more physically, emotionally, or mentally, you think, God, I've just had it.
+And what Crew teaches you that very few people ever experience is that just at the moment where you think you can't take anymore physically, emotionally, or mentally, you think, God, I've just had it.

+I can't take this anymore.
 Or I'm so upset about this relationship.

+I can't take it anymore.
 When you really feel that way, it means the following.

 It means you're about 40% of the way to your actual limit.
+And that creates unbelievable confidence.

 So it kind of goes back to the same thing.

-And that is putting yourself in environments where something bad happens or it's really hard and then getting, figuring out a way to get to the other side, finish the talk, finish the race, you know, get up, dust up.
+And that is putting yourself in environments where something bad happens or it's really hard and then getting, figuring out a way to get to the other side, finish the talk, finish the race,

-go out to a bar again, start applying for jobs, still continuing to save money and invest, even though an investment gets cut in half.
+get up, dust up, go out to a bar again, start applying for jobs, still continuing to save money and invest, even though an investment gets cut in half.
+That's the key to success.

+People overrate intelligence.
 They overrate talent.

 So much of it is just like you get up and you just won't fucking stop.
+Anyways, panic, faint, get up.

 Throw up, throw up, pass out, and get up and continue talking about Gen Z, how people need to meet us on our own platforms and all this other.

-And my good friend Katie Tour and, you know, all this, I'll miss you MSNBC whore.
+And my good friend Katie Tour and, you know, all this, I'll miss, you MSNBC whore.
+No, I'm sorry, MS Now.

-Oh my God,
+Oh my God.

-a bunch of women like, you know, getting out their glass dildo and they see Ari Melbourne.
+Bunch of women, like, you know, getting out their glass dildo and they see Ari Melbourne.
+They're like, MS Now.

 MS Now.